Scikous/Vtuber-AI/README.md

   **Misc:**
   - [X] Refractor files, move LLM related files to its own directory
   - [X] Create a proper requirements.txt
-  - [ ] Create a function to create a dataset for LLM training from a .csv file
   - [X] modify train.py to either not use list of model names or to make it a separate function
   - [ ] Improve README guide
   - [ ] Write research.pdf